KhronosGroup/glTF-Blender-Exporter/docs/user.md

 That's it!

-If this scene is exported, the glTF 2.0 file does contain the material.
+If this scene is exported, the glTF 2.0 file does contain a material.

 ### Export settings